maciortea/NewsPublisher/README.md

 - username: publisher@domain.com
 - password: P@ssword1

-Every new registered user will have employee role.
+Every new registered user will be assigned to employee role.